 Nature gave them a house, but repaying the home loan is their personal obligation.
 Nature might give them a car because they once wanted it so desperately, but they are responsible for creating the means to pay the insurance.
 You might have hoped for a beautiful, intelligent and loving partner, but you have to do your bit to have them keep wanting you (a lot of which depends on their own priorities, by the way).

 Spirituality is the art of being one with nature so you may draw from its vast reservoir, its limitless resources, and become a potent medium to carry it forward.
 In doing so, you are enabled, empowered, and rewarded beyond your wildest dreams.

-The question then is how to be one with nature?
+The question then is, how can you become one with nature?
 Well, Swami has an answer for you.
 On my priority list is a task I aim to complete by June 2015 (if not earlier) that will address this question and show you the simplest possible way for this day and age.
 Without the slightest exaggeration, I am telling you that I’ll unearth a great secret for you.
 And no, it’s not a book in case you are wondering.